Skip to main content

 There are plenty of other boutiques selling perfumes, beauty products and local Savoyarde fare.

-The L’Alpage Cheese Shop is well worth a look next to our catered chalet, Chalet Jirishanca - it has a glass floor and you can see the local fromage being made.
+The L’Alpage Cheese Shop is well worth a look next to our chalet, Chalet Jirishanca - it has a glass floor and you can see the local fromage being made.

 There’s also an incredible retro toy shop – La Courterie Corner – that kids (and young-at-heart adults) will fall in love with.